-The DMC-30000 provides interface circuitry for 8 bi-directional, optoisolated inputs, 4 optoisolated outputs and 2 analog inputs with 12-Bit ADC (16-Bit optional).
-Unused auxiliary encoder inputs may also be used as additional inputs (2 inputs).
+The DMC-40x0 provides interface circuitry for 8 bi-directional, optoisolated inputs, 8 high power optoisolated outputs and 8 analog inputs with 12-Bit ADC (16-Bit optional).
+The DMC-40x0 also has an additional 32 I/O (3.3V logic) and unused auxiliary encoder inputs may also be used as additional inputs (2 inputs / each axis).
 The general inputs as well as the index pulse can also be used as high speed latches for each axis.
 A high speed encoder compare output is also provided.